 Heat skillet or stock pot over medium heat with 2 tablespoons of vegetable oil and brown the sausage for about 6 minutes.
 Remove browned sausage from the pot.

 Add onion and celery and sauteé for 3 minutes.

 Add garlic, thyme, and sage and sauté for 3 minutes.

-Add bouillon, mustard, worcestershire, ground pepper, and frozen veg and stir to combine well and sauté for another 3 minutes.
-If you don’t have vegan beef flavored bouillon you can use a vegetable one.
+Add bouillon, mustard, worcestershire, ground black pepper, and frozen vegetables and stir to combine well and sauté for another 3 minutes.
+If you don’t have vegan beef flavored bouillon, you can use a vegetable one.

-Taste it and see if you want to add another 1/2 tsp salt.
+Taste it and see if you want to add another 1/2 teaspoon of sea salt.
 Some people might think it's salty already.
-It will also depend on what kind of bouillon you used and if you swapped worcestershire for soy sauce which is generally more salty.
+It will also depend on what kind of bouillon you used and if you swapped worcestershire for soy sauce, which is generally more salty.

-Transfer to an 8-inch x 11-inch casserole dish and top with the frozen tots and sprinkle with more fresh sage as garnish.
+Transfer to an 8" x 11" casserole dish and top with the frozen tots and sprinkle with more fresh sage as garnish.

 Bake for 40 to 50 minutes or until the tots are golden brown and crispy.